Brianconn71/ms1-project/README.md

 The main colors used throughout the project are as follows:

 * #1C304A is the background color for the Navbar and footer and in certain sections throughout the website.
 It is a dark blue, gray kind of color which goes well with my overall theme.
 * #E5E5E5 is the color of the font on the website which I feel goes well with the dark background.
+It is also the background color of sections of the website which complements the font colorin well.
 * #02C8F6 is the main button color.
 It is a bright blue which both complements the dark background and stands out too.
+* #2A4262 is a lighter blue color used in certain sections of the website to clearly define it from the header and the footer.

 ### Images

 The images have all been taken from [Unsplash](www.unsplash.com) and are credited in the credits section.
 These images are primarily dark to go with the theme of the website.